microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 }
 ```

-## Add sample data in MySQL
+## Task 6 : Add sample data in MySQL

-In order to have Hibernate automatically create your database, open up the `src/main/resources/application.properties` file and add:
+1. In order to have Hibernate automatically create your database, open up the `C:\Users\demouser\weather-service\src\main\resources\` and application.properties file and add:

 ```properties
 spring.jpa.hibernate.ddl-auto=create
 ```

-Then, in order to have Spring Boot add sample data at startup, create a `src/main/resources/import.sql` file and add:
+2. Then, in order to have Spring Boot add sample data at startup, in the same location create a `import.sql` file and add:

 ```sql
 INSERT INTO `azure-spring-cloud-training`.`weather` (`city`, `description`, `icon`) VALUES ('Paris, France', 'Very cloudy!', 'weather-fog');
 INSERT INTO `azure-spring-cloud-training`.`weather` (`city`, `description`, `icon`) VALUES ('London, UK', 'Quite cloudy', 'weather-pouring');
 ```

-> The icons we are using are the ones from [https://materialdesignicons.com/](https://materialdesignicons.com/) - you can pick their other weather icons if you wish.

-## Deploy the application
+## Task 7 : Deploy the application

-You can now build your "weather-service" project and send it to Azure Spring Cloud:
+1. You can now build your "weather-service" project and send it to Azure Spring Cloud:

 ```bash
 cd weather-service